-Since 1962, Indiana high school students have been traveling with the IUHPFL to one of nine sites in France, Germany, Mexico and Spain to study seven weeks of French, German and Spanish.
-China will be added as the 10th Program in 2014.
+Since 1962, Indiana high school students have been traveling with the IUHPFL to one of eight sites in France, Germany, Mexico and Spain to study seven weeks of French, German and Spanish.
+China and Chile have been added as the ninth and tenth Program sites.

 The IUHPFL’s combination of intensive academic instruction, a mandatory Language Commitment to speak only in the foreign language while abroad and the fulltime integration into a host family allows for students to participate in a total immersion experience.
 IUHPFL students not only gain an exceptional knowledge and understanding of the host culture while abroad, but also make significant strides linguistically.